LouayAD/LadWorker/README.md

 # LadWorker
-#### A helper class to make http requests in Qt
+#### A helper class to make network requests in Qt
-LadWorker simplify your workflow when trying to make http requests within Qt framework.
+LadWorker simplify your workflow when trying to make network requests within Qt framework.
 It contains most of what you need to make a request and get a response.

 ### How does it works:
 #### 1) Post Data